Average Acquisition Cost (AAC)

 Every month, the Department will rebase the AAC Price List based mostly on invoice price data provided by a representative group of Colorado pharmacies.
 To account for normal weekly fluctuations in cost, the Department is also updating the AAC Price List every week based on fluctuation in price using a national pricing benchmark.
 Every week, the Department will publish a new AAC Price List found under the page named “Average Acquisition Cost (AAC) Price List.”

-Every Friday, the Department updates AAC rates based on changes in pharmaceutical market prices and publishes an AAC Price List to the Department’s website highlighting these changes.
+On Friday's, the Department updates AAC rates based on changes in pharmaceutical market prices and publishes an AAC Price List to the Department’s website highlighting these changes.

 AAC Inquiry Worksheet